-This fungal disease, caused by Cercospora species, occurs primarily on the lower leaves of plants as irregular, tan spots.
+This fungal disease is caused by Cercospora canescens species or Pseudocercospora cruenta and occurs primarily on the lower leaves of plants as irregular, tan spots.
 Severe infection causes excessive leaf drop and stunting of the plant.
 Infection is worse during periods of extended rainfall, high humidity and temperatures between 75 to 85 °F.

 Prevention & Treatment: Use disease-free seed for planting.
 Remove all debris in the garden after harvest.
 Do not plant beans in the same area for two to three years.
 There are no resistant varieties for this disease in the home garden.
 Chlorothalonil sprays give very good control, and sulfur sprays give fair control of Cercospora leaf spot.
 Do not apply chlorothalonil to lima (butter) beans.
 Wait seven days between spraying and harvest when using chlorothalonil on beans, and 14 days on Southern peas.
 Apply chemicals according to directions on the label.

 Small, soft, watery spots that are caused by the fungus Sclerotinia sclerotiorum occur on the stems, leaves and pods of beans.
 These spots enlarge rapidly under cool, moist conditions, and run together, girdling the stem.
 Infected pods turn into a soft, watery mass, before dying out, and turning brown.
 Soon infected areas are covered by a white fungal growth.

 Prevention & Treatment: Improve air circulation between plants and rows.
 Too much fertilizer favors heavy vine growth and creates conditions for the disease to develop.
 There are no recommended chemical controls for the home garden.